-Gluten, a protein in wheat, barley and rye, triggers an the immune response in people who are gluten intolerant... damaging the small intestine and leading to a wide range of debilitating symptoms including bloating, gas or abdominal pain, diarrhea or constipation, fatigue, tingling or numbness in the hands and feet, skin rash, discolored teeth or loss of enamel, canker sores, irritability or other mood or behavior changes, joint pain, unexplained weight loss, difficulty gaining weight, delayed growth and missed menstrual periods.
+Gluten, a protein in wheat, barley, and rye, triggers the immune response in people who are gluten intolerant... damaging the small intestine and leading to a wide range of debilitating symptoms including bloating, gas or abdominal pain, diarrhea or constipation, fatigue, tingling or numbness in the hands and feet, skin rash, discolored teeth or loss of enamel, canker sores, irritability or other mood or behavior changes, joint pain, unexplained weight loss, difficulty gaining weight, delayed growth and missed menstrual periods.

 Difficult to diagnose

 But because many of those symptoms could be signs of other diseases, celiac remains difficult to diagnose.